 The amount of radiation used in a dental x-ray exam

 American College of Radiology says that a typical dental x-ray exam, which uses 4 bitewing x-rays, exposes patient to the radiation in an amount of five microsieverts per year.
 This is almost the same amount that you get from the sun on daily basis.
 And if you do a comparison, you will find out that radiation coming from other sources is actually quite higher than what you are exposed to while going through a dental x-ray exam.
 For instance, a flight of 5 hours can expose you against 25 microsieverts.

 It is worth mentioning here that the amount of radiation fired from dental x-ray equipment is usually quite small and, hence, harmless.
 The dentists have to get their equipment approved from the concerned authorities before they could use them in their offices.
 Here, it would also be worth mentioning that dental x-ray beam is put on a very small area where there is not a bigger risk for the radiation to do the damage.

-Nevertheless, you need to talk to your OLympia DEntist if you have concerns about the dental x-rays or you have a medical condition in which getting exposed to radiation can be harmful.
+Nevertheless, you need to talk to your dEntist Dallas TX, if you have concerns about the dental x-rays or you have a medical condition in which getting exposed to radiation can be harmful.